 Kara is married and has two daughters, Erin and Kerrie, both graduates of HFRCS and also Conwell-Egan Catholic.
 They are both now in college.
 In her spare time, Kara enjoys baking, cross stitching and reading.
 She is a parishioner at St. Frances Cabrini parish.

-Gregory Lucidi is currently employed by the NJ Office of the Attorney General and serves as the Department’s Deputy Director of Information Technology.
-He is also employed by Holy Family University and is serving as an adjunct faculty member at the University in the School of Business.
-Gregory graduated summa cum laude from Holy Family University with a Bachelor of Arts Degree in Computer Management Information Systems and has earned a Master of Science Degree in Information Systems Management from Holy Family.
+Gregory Lucidi is currently employed by St. Ignatius of Antioch in Yardley as their parish business manager.
+Prior to that, Mr. Lucidi spent 29 years working for the State of New Jersey before retiring in 2015.
+He is also currently employed by Holy Family University and is serving as an adjunct faculty member at the University in the School of Business.
+Mr. Lucidi graduated summa cum laude from Holy Family University with a Bachelor of Arts Degree in Computer Management Information Systems and has earned a Master of Science Degree in Information Systems Management from Holy Family.
 He had served for 8 years on the Pennsbury School Board of Directors, five of which had been in the capacity of School Board President.
-In addition to his full time employment, Greg had also worked for 23 years as the Parish bookkeeper at St. Joseph the Worker until the merger with the St. Frances Cabrini Parish.
-Greg is the Vice Chairperson for the HFRCS Board for the 2015-2016 school year
+In addition to his full time employment, he had also worked for 23 years as the Parish bookkeeper at St. Joseph the Worker until the merger with the St. Frances Cabrini Parish.
+Mr. Lucidi is the Chairperson for the HFRCS Board for the 2017-2018 school year.

 Monsignor Michael McCormac

-Monsignor Michael McCormac is pastor of St. Frances Cabrini parish, Fairless Hills, a graduate of St. Joseph’s University, Certified Public Accountant, ordained in 1980 and Former Director of the Office for Financial Affairs of the Archdiocese of Philadelphia.
+Monsignor Michael McCormac is pastor of St. Frances Cabrini Parish, Fairless Hills, a graduate of St. Joseph's University with a Bachelor of Science degree in Accounting, Certified Public Accountant, graduate of St. Charles Borromeo Seminary with a Master of Divinity degree, ordained to the priesthood in 1980 and former Director of the Office for Financial Affairs of the Archdiocese of Philadelphia.

 Robert Moore is first and foremost the proud parent of two girls currently attending Holy Family Regional Catholic School.
 Rob is an alumnus of St. Joseph the Worker School and hold a Bachelor's of Business Administration from Rider University and a Master's of Science in Computer Information Science from LaSalle University.
 For over 16 years, Rob has worked for Ingredion Incorporate (formerly National Starch) in Information Technology, with a current title of Sr. Network Engineer.
 Rob and his wife Jen, along with their two daughters reside in Yardley and are members of St. Frances Cabrini Parish.
 Rob currently chairs the Board's Information Technology committee at Holy Family Regional Catholic School.